Drabble/TWEB-Labo2-Poll/README.md

 # TWEB Labo 2 : Interactive Poll application

-This repository contains the progres of the second lab session for Antoine Drabble and Guillaume Serneels in the TWEB Course 2016-2017 at HEIG-VD.
+This repository contains the progress of the second lab session for Antoine Drabble and Guillaume Serneels in the TWEB Course 2016-2017 at HEIG-VD.

 The project is aimed at developing and deploying an AngularJS 1 web application allowing users to participate in interactives polls.
 The application is currently under developement and the available version 1.0.0 consists of a preview.

-As they access the release version of the web app, users will be directed to a landing page from where they can create and join Rooms.
+As they access the release version of the web app, users will be directed to a landing page from where they can login, register and join Rooms.
+Only logged users can create rooms.
-Inside a Room, every user can create questions and post comments.
+Inside a Room, users can create questions and post comments.
 Thumb up and thumb down buttons provide the polling functionnality, allowing the user to upvote and downvote each question.

 ## Getting started